 $ wp user list

-Then update the user password with the following command, along with the user ID and the new desired password.
+Then update the user password with the following command, user ID, and new desired password.

 $ wp user update 1 --user_pass=strongpasswordgoeshere